olliwbst/neonbreak/README.md

 # neonbreak
 A smal game I am developing all by myself.

+It is a singleplayer top-down-shooter with an 80's style theme.

 The current version has one level and was done within a week.
 I will probably update the game in the future with more levels, mechanics and achievements.

+Download the current playable build here: https://drive.google.com/open?id=1vKyQML5M6qCAHSQXSGnBt4cRuCBdHLsu